dyhes/zulip/tools/droplets/README.md

 ## Updating the base image

-1. Switch to the Zulip organization.
+1. Switch to the Aloha organization.
 1. Create a new droplet, with:
    - "Regular with SSD" / "2GB RAM / 1 CPU"
    - Select your SSH key; this will not be built into the image, and